mervin-njy/flight-plan-display/README.md

 - Redis-based persistent caching layer
 - Improved fix disambiguation via geo proximity
 - Alternate route suggestion via A\* search or fallback mapping

----

-## Further Questions

-- Are there better ways to handle partial or missing coordinate chains?
-- Any suggestions/best practices to make the best use of Airways?
-- Any testing libraries or coverage metrics you'd recommend?